Nanditha-S1209/Dynamic-Power-BI-Dashboard-Creation-for-Blinkit-Sales-Analysis/README.md

 - Filtering and visualization options available in Power BI for detailed analysis
 - Users can filter data by total sales, number of items, average sales, average rating, Outlet filters, Outlet size, and item type
 - Multiple selection options available for filtering, and a clear button to reset filters for comprehensive data analysis

-This project tutorial provides a step-by-step guide for creating a dynamic Power BI dashboard for online grocery store sales analysis, allowing users to gain insights into sales performance and make data-driven decisions.